mariefeliciabeclin/mariefeliciabeclin.github.io/_pages/about.md

 Marie-Félicia Beclin
 ======

-I am currently a postdoctorant researcher at the Team EPIDERM in Université Paris-Est Créteil.
-I am supervised by [Pr Tat Thang Vo](https://tatthangvo.com).
+I am currently a postdoctorant researcher on Causal Inference and Biostatistics at the [Team EPIDERM](https://team-epiderme.com/) in Université Paris-Est Créteil.
+I am supervised by [Pr Tat Thang Vo](https://tatthangvo.com)

 Previously I was ATER at Université de Montpellier.
 I worked with [Dr. Julie Josse](http://juliejosse.com/) and Pr Jean-Baptiste Woillard on Superlearner for Synthetic Data Generation.

 Previously  I was a PhD student at [Université de Montpellier](https://www.umontpellier.fr/formation) within the [Desbrest Institute of Epidemiology and Public Health](https://idesp.umontpellier.fr/), and I am also a member of the team [PreMeDICaL](https://team.inria.fr/premedical/) at Inria.
 I am supervised by [Nicolas Molinari](http://n.molinari.free.fr/) and [Pierre Lafaye de Micheaux](https://web.maths.unsw.edu.au/~lafaye/).

 While my foundational education is in engineering, having graduated from Ecole des Mines de Saint-Etienne, my current focus lies in the realm of applied statistics.
-Specifically, I am engrossed in the analysis of thoracic computed tomography scans from patients afflicted by asthma
+Specifically, I am engrossed in the analysis of thoracic computed tomography scans from patients afflicted by asthma.
+I am also working on synthetic data generation and Causal Inference.

 ## Talks